decentral1se/tasty-discover/docs/contributing.rst

 Documentation
 -------------

 tasty-discover documentation is written with `reStructured Text`_ and graciously hosted for free by readthedocs.org_.
-If you need to make a change, you'll need to have a Python 3.5 environment on your machine.

 You can get up and running with the following commands:

 .. code-block:: bash